JennysJam/amaranth-mips/README.md

+# Amaranth Mips

+This implements a simple version of MIPS 2 (the list of handled opcodes is stored in docs) in Amaranth, the Python HDL.

+## Usage

+Most of the code is handled via testing, which can be evoked with the `./test.sh` script.
+The `mips` CPU also itself acts as a CLI interface, altho most of the current operations are stubs that throw not implemented errors.

+## Progress

 - [x] build an ALU module that takes in an rs and rt value, adds them, and produces an rd
 - [ X ] extend the ALU to also take a funct value and use it to determine what operation to do
 - [ X ] build a decoder module that takes in a 32-bit value and spits out the fields of the instruction